sander1988/Indego/.github/ISSUE_TEMPLATE.md

 - [ ] I have updated to the latest available of the Indego component version.
 - [ ] I have updated to the latest available Home Assistant version.
+- [ ] I have read the README https://github.com/jm-73/Indego/blob/master/README.md) and especially read the part about the KNOWN ISSUES (https://github.com/jm-73/Indego/blob/master/README.md#known-issues).
-- [ ] I have read the readme and checked for other open or recently closed issues for similar bugs/issues.
+- [ ] I have checked hecked for other open or recently closed issues for similar bugs/issues.

 ## The problem